Analysis of the Ships in the "Void"

 Summarizing, we may have desired to see some new and some more fitting ship designs in the episode.
 We probably can't find out with certainty which is Bosaal's ship.
 It may be any of the three other vessels of Valen's fleet.

-There were also some remarkable oddities.
-The display of the Zahl ship must be regarded as a logical error, as it definitely wasn't among the enemy ships.
+There are also some notable oddities (or rather annoying mix-ups?).
+The display of the Zahl ship must be regarded as a logical error, as it definitely isn't among the enemy ships.
 Valen, the Annari, is using a vessel of Kraylor design, whereas the Kraylor themselves don't.
 Another problem along these lines is that the Nygeans are on a Hazari vessel.
 It may have been better for continuity to use the ships in the established fashion.
-Only the Hierarchy ship was correct in this respect.
+Only the Hierarchy ship is correct in this respect.